tinnlab/NOSI-Google-Cloud-Training/VertexAI.md

 ## Downloading and Running Tutorial Files

 Now that you have successfully created your virtual machine, and you will be directed to Jupyterlab screen.
-The next step is to import our CPA's Github repository.
+The next step is to import our CPA's notebooks start the course.
 This can be done by selecting the __Git__ from the top menu in Jupyterlab, and choosing the __Clone a Repository__ option.
 Next you can copy and paste in the link of repository: "https://github.com/tinnlab/NOSI-Google-Cloud-Training.git" (without quotation marks) and click __Clone__.

 ![](./images/SettingGC/Clone_Git.png)